trost1142/ingestion-agent/README.md

 2. Decode request payload (must be JSON)
 3. Create Kafka Producer
 4. For Each JSON object found in the "data" section (see Sample Request):
-   a.
-Create timestamp with milliseconds accuracy and in UTC timezone
+   - Create timestamp with milliseconds accuracy and in UTC timezone
-   b.
-Add "data" section, "endpoint_method", "endpoint_url", and "start_time" key:value pairs to JSON object
+   - Add "data" section, "endpoint_method", "endpoint_url", and "start_time" key:value pairs to JSON object
-   c.
-Send object through Kafka producer
+   - Send object through Kafka producer

 Object Consruction:
 -------------------------